Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

-As part of the global approach to analyzing sloppiness, we also introduced the likelihood-informed subspace (LIS) method (matrix $\mathbf{G}$), inspired by a Bayesian dimension reduction technique \cite{Cui2014}, that assesses the data informativity about the critical parameter combinations while instead acknowledging and excluding any prior information.
-The LIS method involves approximation of second-order derivatives~(Eq.~\ref{eq:LIS matrix}), and thus differentiation of computationally expensive models via finite differences \cite{Beers2006} can make its implementation computationally expensive; a condition under which automatic differentiation may be instead preferred~\cite{Bucker2006,Gutenkunst2007b,Transtrum2017}.
-Despite this limitation, the LIS method does not assume a given shape for the posterior distribution, and thus the method has the added benefit of being readily applicable to systems with non-Gaussian posterior distributions.
+As part of the global approach, we also \hltext{implemented} the likelihood-informed subspace (LIS) method \hltext{for Bayesian dimensionality reduction \cite{Cui2014,Spantini2015} to analyze model sloppiness.
+Following its origins, the LIS method (matrix $\mathbf{G}$) adapted here assesses} the data informativity about the critical parameter combinations while also acknowledging and excluding any prior information. \hltext{As with the standard methods (matrices $\mathbf{H}$ or $\mathbf{L}$), the LIS method requires a closed-form likelihood function~(\eg Gaussian likelihood functions in Eqs.~\ref{eq:likelihood} and \ref{eq:application likelihood}) to obtain the sensitivity matrix $\mathbf{G}$~(Eq.~\ref{eq:LIS matrix}).
+More so, given that the LIS method also involves calculation of the Hessian matrix at a posterior sample~(Eq.~\ref{eq:LIS-PriorPrecon}), approximating second-order derivatives for all posterior samples can become computationally expensive via finite differencing for models with time-consuming solutions}.
+Despite these limitations, as the LIS method does not assume a given shape for the posterior distribution, it has the added benefit of being readily applicable to systems with non-Gaussian posterior distributions. \hltext{On the other hand, where the posterior distribution \rtwotext{\emph{is close}} to a Gaussian, one may replace the LIS's average over Hessians~(Eq.~\ref{eq:LIS matrix}) with the posterior covariance},

+\rtwotext{with $\mathbf{L}_{\mathbf{p}} \mathbf{L}_{\mathbf{p}}^\top=\bm{\Omega}$ (see LIS method),} hence formulating a likelihood-free approximation to matrix $\mathbf{G}$.
+This makes the LIS applicable for stochastic models with intractable likelihoods, and greatly reduces the extra computational cost of Hessian calculation at all posterior samples.
+This idea is similar to other approaches comparing prior and posterior covariance matrices to understand the posterior in the context of the prior~\cite{Muller2012,Beskos2018}, \rtwotext{arising from the generalized eigenproblem $\mathbf{H}\mathbf{v}\approx\bm{\Sigma}^{-1}\mathbf{v}=\bm{\lambda}\bm{\Omega}^{-1}\mathbf{v}$ upon approximating the Hessian with the inverse covariance matrix $\bm{\Sigma}^{-1}$ for Gaussian settings~\cite{Spantini2015}.
+Matrix $\mathbf{K}$ can also be obtained by transforming this generalized eigenproblem into a standard eigenproblem, for which the eigenvectors are then readily interpretable for analyzing model sloppiness.
+Indeed, as the eigenvectors of matrix $\mathbf{\Sigma}$ in Eq.~\ref{eq:cov} are equivalent to those of matrix $\mathbf{H}$ in Eq.~\ref{eq:LIS-PriorPrecon} for a Gaussian posterior distribution, matrix $\mathbf{G}$ in Eq.~\ref{eq:LIS matrix} and matrix $\mathbf{K}$ (or $\mathbf{K}^{-1}$) in Eq.~\ref{eq:aproxLIS} share the same eigenvectors (see Ref.~\cite{Spantini2015} for discussion of eigenproperties of matrices $\mathbf{H}$ and $\mathbf{\Sigma}$ under Gaussian settings).}